jbrea/LaplacianExpectationMaximization.jl/docs/src/index.md

 We define the model `HabituatingBiasedCoin` with state variable `w` and extend the functions `parameters, initialize!, logp` and `sample` from `FitPopulations`.

 ```@example hbc
+# import FitPopulations: parameters, initialize!, logp, sample # if you want to avoid writing FitPopulations.logp etc.
 using FitPopulations
 using ConcreteStructs, Distributions